mcduryea/Intro-to-Bioinformatics/Accessing_Group_Repository.md

 ### Accessing and Cloning Your Group Repo

-Check your e-mail (*if this is how we want to communicate with them*) for a list of your group members and a link to your shared group repository.
+Check Slack for a list of your group members and a link to your shared group repository.
+You'll have been added to a new restricted channel in Slack containing only your group members as well as Dr. Duryea and Dr. Gilbert.

 1. Navigate to the shared repository.
 2. Hit the green *Code* button and copy the HTTPS link.